mattlianje/layoutz/layoutz-hs/README.md

 ## Why layoutz?
 - We have `printf` and [full-blown](https://hackage.haskell.org/package/brick) TUI libraries - but there's a gap in-between
 - **layoutz** is a tiny, declarative DSL for structured CLI output
-- On the side, it has a little Elm-style runtime + keyhandling DSL to animate your elements, much like a flipbook
+- On the side, it has a little Elm-style runtime + keyhandling DSL to animate your elements, much like a flipbook...
      - But you can just use **Layoutz** without any of the TUI stuff

 ## Core concepts